steveseo/l2bq/README.md

 You can put this call in your cron.xml to have the bigquery tables updated periodically.
 Checkout the documentation in <code>BuiltinDatastoreExportConfiguration</code>.

-* This project is based on the Mache framework(https://github.com/StreakYC/mache)
+* This project is started from the Mache framework(https://github.com/StreakYC/mache)